An overview of the Commons renovation, other facilities improvements, and temporary changes to services.

 Late August 2017

-With the start of the 2017–2018 academic year, all Dining Services will be operated out of the Student Center, which will have been significantly expanded in seating and kitchen capacity.
-The open mailboxes for on-campus exchange and postal notifications will be relocated in the Barn, with package delivery and central US postal mail service operating out of Buildings and Grounds, adjacent to the Meyer Recreation Barn.
-Each of the Colonial Houses will be equipped with laundry facilities.
+With the start of the 2017–2018 academic year, all Dining Services began operating out of the Student Center, which was significantly expanded in seating and kitchen capacity.
+The open mailboxes for on-campus exchange and postal notifications were relocated in the Barn, with package delivery and central US postal mail service operating out of Buildings and Grounds, adjacent to the Meyer Recreation Barn.
+Each of the Colonial Houses are equipped with laundry facilities.

 Commons will reopen, with full renovations in all spaces.